ferroefogo/CordUtils/README.md

-# WordRankings
+# CordUtils
-Find the most used keywords in a server or specific channel.
+Tools to aid in discord bot development